-At Mase Seitz Briggs, we represent individuals and their families who have been injured as a result of a third-party violating Florida’s liquor liability laws.
+At Mase Seitz Briggs, we represent individuals and their families who have been injured as a result of a third-party violating Florida’s liquor liability ("dram shop") laws.
 Contact our office at (844) 627-3529 to discuss your case with an experienced attorney.
 All consultations are free and confidential.

 Florida alcohol liability laws generally shield private social hosts from liability for their lawful service of alcohol at their home, club, or private gathering.
 However, when alcohol is knowingly served to someone under the legal drinking age, a host may be held responsible for resulting injuries.

 Whether you were under the legal drinking age and illegally served alcohol at a house party or were injured by an underage drunk driver who was wrongfully served, you might be entitled to compensation for your injuries.

 § 856.015, Florida Statutes makes it a crime to let anyone under 21 years of age drink alcohol at a party if: